vmstio/docs/content/about/emoji.md

 # Custom Emoji

-We love our Custom Emoji here at vmst·io.
+We love our Custom Emoji here at vmst.io.

 ## Emoji List